Melbourne Research Alliance to End Violence against women and their children (MAEVe)

 Principles

-• Commitment to work with transparency and an open style of communication.
+• Work with transparency and open communication.

 Co-chairs